ur-star/DomainScan/Readme.txt

 This is EasyDomainScanner tool which will help  you to find hidden domains for testing purpose.
-Made By Eshan Sharma//Mahir Khurana//Yash Kumar.
+Made By Eshan Sharma // Utkarsh Roy.

 Please Read Installation instruction and usage also.